 The NBA Club agrees to negotiate in good faith with Partners for a period of 30 days following delivery of any sponsorship proposals, but the right to receive a proposal or to make a bid for naming rights will be a one-time right, and the NBA Club will not be obligated to re-offer any terms to the Partners or the Partnership.
 The sponsorship categories and elements and the terms of all sponsorship proposals offered and the process for bidding will be determined by the NBA Club in good faith.
 Partners may be required to compete for certain sponsorship opportunities in addition to naming rights.

-Non-Sponsor Premium Seating.
+Non-Sponsor Premium Seating and Parking.

-Partners who do not enter into sponsorship agreements with respect to the new Arena will still receive a one-time offer to purchase not more than 1 suite and/or up to 10 club seats prior to the date the same are offered to the general public, but after reserving such suites and club seats as the NBA Club may desire for NBA Club and current and future sponsor use.
+The NBA Club may reserve 400 premium seats for Sponsors.
+The Partners collectively shall have the right to purchase the next 300 of the remaining premium seats in locations that they may choose.

+The NBA Club may reserve 6 suites for Sponsors.
+In addition, anyone that pays a price of $100,000 or more in excess of the market price of the suite shall have priority of choice of suites over the Partners.
+Except for the items set in the preceding two sentences, the Partners shall have the next right to purchase suites in the number and locations that they may choose.

+The Partners= price for such suites and premium seats shall be the price offered to the general public.

+Each Partner will be allocated one parking space in the most advantageous location in the parking garage for the new Arena.

+The Partners shall have the right to renew their suites, premium seats and parking spaces for at least 20 years

 Partnership Recognition.